LogTag Graph

 A daily min/max record was required because it was the best solution at the time.

 There was, however, one upside to the daily min/max – a list of 28 to 31 readings on a single page is very easy to look at and understand.
-If everything was fine (which it normally should be) then the daily min/max report was the perfect was to show that you were actively checking.
+If everything was fine (which it normally should be) then the daily min/max report was the perfect way to show that you were actively checking.

 The min/max report was totally useless if things did go wrong.
 For example, what happens if you restock your fridge every couple of days and the temperature spiked to 12° each day, but only for 5 minutes.
 It’s not damaging your stock but the min/max report would show 12° each day.